Hero

 Instead of having your passport stamped, your entry and exit will be recorded electronically.
 This means your details will be stored in a secure EU database when you cross the border.

-Until 12th October 2025, your passport will still be stamped as usual.
+Until you’ve registered in the new system, your passport will still be stamped as usual.

 What do I need to do before travel?